The Irish really know how to dress - and cook - for a cold winter climate. Try this Irish leek and potato soup recipe.

 Melt the butter in a large soup pot and saute the onion, leeks, and potato for about 5 minutes, stirring often.

-Add the stock to the pan and bring up to a simmer.
+Add the stock to the pan and bring it up to a simmer.
 Cover, turn down the heat and simmer for about 15 minutes, or until everything is tender.
 Add the peas to the pot just long enough to defrost them.

 Working in 2 batches, process the soup until your desired consistency.
 It can be smooth, or chunky.
 Season to taste with salt and pepper.